 Then we get down to business, bringing together your must-haves, lust-haves and your hidden needs to create a home that reflects who you are.

 We’re here to make your life – and your home – happier.

 Do you charge for the first consultation?

-Yes, our initial appointment is a 90 minute working meeting held in your home.
-Straight up, you’ll get ideas and inspiration from Alix, our lead designer.
+Yes, our initial appointment is a two hour working meeting held in your home.
+Straight up, you’ll get ideas and inspiration from Alix, our Creative Director.
 She’ll give you design advice, discuss the project in detail and give you her perspective on the spot.
 We will work together during this meeting to accurately define the scope to allow us to follow up after the meeting with a detailed scope of works and a fee estimate.
 We use this time to get to know you, your lifestyle, and understand your goals for the project.
 We'll talk about timescale and budget and educate you about our process.
 Throughout all of this, we both have the opportunity to decide whether we're a good fit.
 This is the first important step of our design process and the fee is $1,500 including GST.

 How can I be sure you’ll “get” me and my tastes?

 We know it can seem scary, trusting someone to get it right.
 Our comprehensive design service gives you confidence in our creative choices because we base everything on a solid understanding of the functional requirements you have for each room.

 Our initial meeting is ultra important in helping us understand your needs, wants, likes, personality and lifestyle.
 We rely on our trusted processes to interpret your brief, then present irresistible concepts full of finesse that immeasurably add value to your life and your home.

 We’re upfront when it comes to our fees.

 Our time is charged at an hourly rate.
 We estimate the hours required to complete each stage as part of the quoting process, based on your specific scope of works.
 Estimates are based on the time taken to complete projects similar to yours.